Yash-Kavaiya/Python-DSA/Vizuara/1_Why to Learn DSA.md

 ## 📊 What Are Data Structures?

 A **data structure** is a specialized format for organizing, processing, retrieving, and storing data efficiently.
-The way data is structured directly impacts how quickly and effectively programs can access and manipulate that information.[10][11][1][2]
+The way data is structured directly impacts how quickly and effectively programs can access and manipulate that information.

 ### Real-World Analogy: Library System